 Why flexible discounts matter for your event

 Offering strategic discounts is one of the most effective ways to increase registration rates, incentivize early commitment, and reward different types of attendees.
-With idloom’s event ticketing platform, you have access to powerful built-in discount tools—early bird pricing, coupon codes, and volume discounts—each tailored to different goals.
+With idloom’s event ticketing platform, you have access to powerful built-in discount tools— special pricing (previously only early bird), coupon codes, and volume discounts—each tailored to different goals.

 All discount features are available from the Light subscription tier and up.